-2. Level of Effort - Not Applicable

-3. Earmarking - Not Applicable
+- 2. Level of Effort Not Applicable - 3.
+Earmarking Not Applicable

-H. Period of Availability of Federal Funds
+H. Period of Performance

 Recipients must substantially complete their projects no later than 2 years, and projects must be fully completed no later than 3 years, following the date of the issuance of the award (Round 1 NOFA, Sections IV.B.6 and V.C1.b; Round 2, NOFA, Section IV.F.).